arduino-simulator-unit-testing

 • simulate_microseconds()

-By default, the simulation is performed every microsecond.
+By default, the simulation runs every microsecond.
 In many cases, this step is unnecessarily small.
 For example, if your code ‘does things’ every second, simulating it every microsecond is a waste of time.

-Therefore, you can adjust the simulation step with the SIMULATION_STEP_US variable.
-For example, you can set it to 100 to have the simulation run every 100us.
+For this, you can adjust the simulation step with the variable SIMULATION_STEP_US.
+For example, you can set it to 100 so the simulation runs every 100us.

-You can access the variables of the simulated hardware with the collections
+You can access the simulated hardware variables with the collections:

 • Gpio_Mode[] and Gpio_Status